CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 		}
 	}

 ["radio_conf"] defines the LoRa radio parameters.
 This section is read by `start_gw.py` to launch the `lora_gateway` program with the appropriate parameters.
 You can either specify the LoRa mode or the (bw,cr,sf) combination.
 If mode is defined, then the (bw,cr,sf) combination will be discarded.
 To use the (bw,cr,sf) combination, you have to set mode to -1.
 To specify an ad-hoc frequency, use ["freq" : 433.3] for instance.
 If you want to use "ch", you have to modify `lora_gateway.cpp` to select the correct frequency band and then only you can use ["ch" : 10].
-If BAND900 is selected in lora_gateway.cpp then the channel used will be CH_10_900 which is 924.68MHz (defined in `SX1272.h`).
+If BAND900 is selected in `lora_gateway.cpp` then the channel used will be CH_10_900 which is 924.68MHz (defined in `SX1272.h`).

 ["gateway_conf"]["gateway_ID""] is composed of 8 bytes in hexadecimal notation.
-We use the last 5 bytes of the eth0 interface MAC address.
+We use the last 6 bytes of the eth0 interface MAC address with `0000` padding in front.

 ["gateway_conf"]["ref_latitude"] you can put the gateway latitude here.

 ["gateway_conf"]["ref_longitude"] you can put the gateway longitude here.
 For instance, `CloudGpsFile.py` uses the gateway GPS coordinates to calculate the distance of remote GPS device to the gateway.
 It is also possible to periodically push the gateway GPS coordinates on a cloud platform (similar to what is is done in LoRaWAN network server).
-For that purpose, `post_processing_gw.py` periodically calls `post_status_processing_gw.py` where customized peridodic tasks can be added.
+For that purpose, `post_processing_gw.py` periodically calls `post_status_processing_gw.py` where customized peridodic tasks can be added, see ["status_conf"]["dynamic_gps"].

 ["gateway_conf"]["wappkey"] when set to true will enable app key enforcement in `post_processing_gw.py`.
 Add in `key_AppKey.py` the list of appkey that you want to enable.